-correct copy of the corresponding pag Solicitor certify this to be a true and JENNIFER LESLIE WILLIAMSON, of the original, which I have sighted al al
+Solicitor certify this to be a true and correct copy of the corresponding page of the original, which I have sighted.

+as al

 For all decisions

 If the principal has other attorneys, you must consult with them regularly and make your decisions as directed in clause 7.
 If you are a joint attorney, for example, you and the other attorney/s must make your decisions unanimously.